cbondurant/rust-arachnid/README.md

 Todo:

-Start storing pages and metadata regarding pages.
-Runtime configuration.
+- Runtime configuration.
-Crawl resumption.
+- Crawl resumption.
-Improving the blocklisting system for domains and pages I dont want to crawl.
+- Improving the blocklisting system for domains and pages I dont want to crawl.